tailorbrown/emacs-starter/README.md

 schwilk-emacs-starter
 =====================

-A starter .emacs.d directory for my students with support for R programming (through ESS), Markdown editing ([markdown-mode][markdown-mode] and [pandoc-mode][pandoc-mode]), LaTeX editing (auctex), [org-mode][org-mode] and git (using magit, https://github.com/magit/magit).
+A starter .emacs.d directory for my students with support for R programming (through ESS), Markdown editing ([markdown-mode][markdown-mode] and [pandoc-mode][pandoc-mode]), LaTeX editing (auctex), [org-mode][org-mode] and git (using [magit][magit]).
 Note that the org-mode setup is just the org-mode defaults.
 I have a customized org-mode setup in org-mode-setup.el, but this file is not loaded unless you uncomment a line in init.el.
 If you want to do that, you should read through [org-mode-setup.el](file:lisp/org-mode-setup.el) and read some comments and make a few personalizations where noted.

 Requirements
 ------------

 This configuration requires Emacs 24.
 The init.el file will use the Emacs package manager to automatically install any missing required packages.

 Installing
 ----------